codemercl/pokeapi/README.md

 ## Getting Started

 To get started with My Pokemon App, follow these simple steps:
+    **Explore the app**: Open your favorite web browser and visit `https://codemercl.github.io/pokeapi` to start exploring the My Pokemon App.

 1. **Clone the repository**: Start by cloning this repository to your local machine using your preferred Git client or by running the following command: